Who Pays for the Wedding Rings?

-Many people assume that the groom buys the wedding bands because chivalry is not dead, right?
-The answer to this question is much more complicated than that.
-The most traditional way to go about this would be the bride pays for the man's wedding ring plus a gift and the groom pays for the engagement ring and matching wedding band for the bride.
-Today, a more modern approach by many couples would be to accept the wedding bands as a joint investment by both the bride and groom.
-Perhaps there is no real answer, with the best option being what is most comfortable for the unique relationship that each bride and groom have.
+The most traditional way to go about this would be the bride pays for the groom's wedding ring plus a gift and the groom pays for the engagement ring and matching wedding band for the bride.
+Today, a more modern approach by many couples would be to accept the wedding bands as a joint investment by both people.
+Perhaps there is no real answer, with the best option being what is most comfortable for the unique relationship that each couple has.

-With any big purchase, it is prudent to talk to your significant other about it.
-Budgeting and communication is the key to a successful wedding.
+As with any big purchase, it is prudent to talk to your significant other about it.
+Budgeting and communication is key to a successful wedding.
 Setting your expectations upfront will make not only your wedding planning but married life together more successful.

-The cost of wedding bands in total is a big factor to consider when deciding who pays for them, especially if we're talking about purchasing the diamond engagement ring.
+The cost of wedding bands in total is a big factor to consider when deciding who pays for them, especially if we're talking about purchasing a diamond engagement ring.
 While more affordable options are becoming more readily available, such as lab-grown diamonds, the engagement ring will most likely be the most expensive piece of wedding jewelry.

-A: If the bride earns much more than the groom for example, then logically the bride should pay for the bands if not a higher amount if split.
+A: If one partner earns much more than the other, then logically the highest earning partner should pay for the bands if not a higher amount if split.
 Relationships are all about balance, and your wedding costs should be negotiated in the best interest of all involved.

 If the answer isn't clear to you after asking the above questions about your relationship, then perhaps considering the options available might be best.
-A fairest option (and probably the cutest) is to pay for each others wedding rings.
-By buying each others wedding bands for each other, it makes it just a little bit more special.
+The fairest option (and probably the cutest) is to pay for each other’s wedding rings.
+By buying each other’s wedding bands for each other, it makes it just a little bit more special.
 If you've always shared finances equally, then the option of splitting the cost of the wedding bands is also a fair and viable option.
-The most traditional option would be having the groom or groom's parents pay for the rings.